mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 There are two ways out.
 You outsource to a third-party commenting service (Disqus is the obvious one, there are smaller alternatives), or you build a small backend yourself and keep control of the data.
-I dislike Disqus on
+I used Disqus before in one of the incarnations of the website, and I was not a big fan.
+They are good, but no matter what I did, it just didn't fit right in my website's theme, and I go headaches getting it to work properly for Arabic content (RTL).

-principle: the tracker payload, the ads, the constant account nagging.
+An even more fundamental problem, that did not sit right with me with using 3rd party services: the tracker payload, the ads, the constant account nagging.

 Building the backend is also the more interesting problem, so that is what I did.

 ## Architecture